ccgcyber/flow-collector/README.md

 FLOW COLLECTOR
 ==============

-Coletor e analisador de datagramas Netflow com integracao com a NMAP::API e a REPUTATION::API.
+Netflow datagram collector and parser with integration with NMAP :: API and REPUTATION :: API.

-Instalação
+Installation
 ----------

-Para usar o FLOW COLLECTOR
+To use the FLOW COLLECTOR

-* [Readonly](https://metacpan.org/pod/Readonly) -- Usado para gerar as constantes
+* [Readonly](https://metacpan.org/pod/Readonly) -- Used to generate the constants
-* [Net::Syslog](https://metacpan.org/pod/Net::Syslog) -- Usado para o envio de eventos via syslog
+* [Net::Syslog](https://metacpan.org/pod/Net::Syslog) -- Used for sending events via syslog
-* [Sys::Syslog](https://metacpan.org/pod/Sys::Syslog) -- Usado para o envio de eventos localmente
+* [Sys::Syslog](https://metacpan.org/pod/Sys::Syslog) -- Used for sending events locally
-* [Net::Subnet](https://metacpan.org/pod/Net::Subnet) -- Usado para fazer o match de endereços IP
+* [Net::Subnet](https://metacpan.org/pod/Net::Subnet) -- Used to match IP addresses
-* [Mojo::UserAgent](https://metacpan.org/pod/Mojo::UserAgent) -- Usado para fazer o envio de dados para a REPUTATION::API e a obteção de dados da NMAP::API
+* [Mojo::UserAgent](https://metacpan.org/pod/Mojo::UserAgent) -- Used to send data to the REPUTATION :: API and NMAP :: data collection API

-Se você estiver instalando somente para testar, você pode executar:
+If you are installing to test only, you can run:

 	cpanm Readonly Net::Syslog Sys::Syslog Net:Subnet Mojo::UserAgent

-Se você estiver instalando a aplicação para um ambiente de produção, é recomendável que você faça uso da [local::lib](https://metacpan.org/pod/local::lib) para não modificar o Perl instalado em seu sistema.
-Outra alternativa é usar o [perlbrew](http://perlbrew.pl/).
+If you are installing the application for a production environment, it is recommended that you make use of the [local::lib](https://metacpan.org/pod/local::lib) to not modify Perl installed on your system.
+Another alternative is to use the [perlbrew](http://perlbrew.pl/).

-Para instalar o locallib é recomendado que você crie um usuário limitado para sua aplicação, no caso, você pode criar um usuário chamado `flow_collector` e instalar o [local::lib](https://metacpan.org/pod/local::lib) no home desse usuário.
+To install locallib it is recommended that you create a limited user for your application, in this case, you can create a user called `flow_collector` and install the [local::lib](https://metacpan.org/pod/local::lib) in this user's home.

 	cpanm local::lib

-Após instalar é necessário acrescentar no arquivo `.bashrc` ou `.profile` as variáveis de ambiente para a sua aplicação.
-Para obtê-las, execute `perl -Mlocal::lib`.
+After installing it is necessary to add in the file `.bashrc` or `.profile` the environment variables for your application.
+To get them, execute `perl -Mlocal::lib`.

-Configuração
+Configuration
 ------------

-A configuração da API é feita por variáveis de ambiente.
-Um exemplo de configuração pode ser visto a seguir:
+The API configuration is done by environment variables.
+An example configuration can be seen below:

 	export FLOW_COLLECTOR_LOG="LOCAL"
 	export FLOW_COLLECTOR_PORT="9993"